Morris Schuring

 Morris Schuring (born 20 February 2005) is a Dutch racing driver currently competing in the LMGT3 category of the FIA World Endurance Championship with Manthey EMA.
-He is notable for being part of the first lineup to win the LMGT3 class at the 24 Hours of Le Mans in 2024.
+He is notable for being part of the first line-up to win the LMGT3 class at the 24 Hours of Le Mans race in 2024.

 Career

-Debut & Porsche Cup
+Debut & Porsche Cups

-Having started racing in karts, Schuring moved into car racing in 2020, driving in the BMW M240i Cup.
-The following year saw him progress to the Porsche Carrera Cup Germany series with GP Elite, for whom he would score a lone podium at the Hockenheimring to finish eighth in the standings.
-During the same year, he also made his debut in the Porsche Supercup, a series Schuring devoted his attention to in 2022, combining a campaign in the Supercup with one in Porsche Carrera Cup Germany.
-He improved in the latter series, finishing sixth in the championship with a maiden pole at the Red Bull Ring and a total of three podiums, though he would only manage a best race result of seventh in the former.
+Schuring started racing in go-karts, moving into car racing in 2020 by driving in the BMW M240i Cup.
+The following year saw him progress to the Porsche Carrera Cup Germany series with GP Elite, for whom he would score a lone podium finish at the Hockenheimring, to finish eighth in the standings.
+During 2020, he also made his debut in the Porsche Supercup, and in 2022 combined participating in that series again with a campaign in the Porsche Carrera Cup Germany.
+Although he would only manage a best result of seventh in the 2022 Supercup, he improved in the Carrera Cup, finishing sixth in the championship with a maiden pole at the Red Bull Ring and a total of three podium finishes.

-Schuring got his first win in motorsports in the 2021–22 Porsche Sprint Challenge Middle East, where he would also become runner-up to the title, with five wins, two pole positions, five fastest laps and seven podiums in the ten races.
+Schuring got his first race win in motorsports in the 2021–22 Porsche Sprint Challenge Middle East, where he was also runner-up to the overall winner with five wins, two pole positions, five fastest laps, and seven podium finishes over the ten races.